ljb2of3/ynab-sms/README.md

 ## Install Requirements
 The script requires python 3.
 Install the required python packages with `pip install -r requirements.txt`
 ## Configure
 Copy `settings.json.example` to `settings.json` and then modify with your settings.
-You'll need a Personal Access Token from your [YNAB Develop Settings](https://app.youneedabudget.com/settings/developer), and a [Twilio](https://www.twilio.com/sms) Programmable SMS account.
+You'll need a Personal Access Token from your [YNAB Developer Settings](https://app.youneedabudget.com/settings/developer), and a [Twilio](https://www.twilio.com/sms) Programmable SMS account.
 #### Sample Config
 The configuration is broken up into three sections.